Lash (band)

-Lash were an all-female alternative/punk rock band from Perth, Western Australia.
+Lash was an all-female pop-punk band from Perth, Western Australia.
 The members Belinda-Lee Reid (vocals, guitar), Jaclyn Pearson (drums), Jessicca Bennett (lead guitar) and Micaela Slayford (vocals, bass) who all met at the Catholic Santa Maria College.
 The group released one studio album, The Beautiful and the Damned in 2002.

 History

 1996–2003: Exteria and Lash

 After being together for a few weeks, the girls, named Exteria, entered the song "Aloha Mr Hand" into the Open Youth Category for the under-18s WAM Song of the Year in the 1996 West Australian Music Industry Awards.
 Exteria won the $1,000 prize, and came to the attention of manager Andrew Klippel.

 In 2001, they renamed themselves Lash and signed to Festival Mushroom Records.
 Lash released their debut single "Take Me Away" in March 2001 and peaked at number 33 on the ARIA Charts.
 "Beauty Queen" was released in August 2001 and peaked at number 31 on the ARIA Charts.
 At the ARIA Music Awards of 2001, "Take Me Away" was nominated for ARIA Award for Breakthrough Artist – Single.

 Lash won Best New Australian Artist on Commercial Radio at the Commercial Radio Australia Awards of 2001.

 Throughout 2002, Lash toured with Eskimo Joe, The Living End, Motor Ace and Ash.
 "Don't Ever Make My Mind Up" was released in February 2002, which was followed by their debut album The Beautiful and the Damned, which was released in April 2002 and peaked at number 74 on the ARIA Charts.
 In 2002, Lash represented Australia at the Golden Stag Festival in Romania.

 Their song "Beauty Queen" was also featured in the 2003 film Freaky Friday starring Jamie Lee Curtis and Lindsay Lohan, as well as the film's soundtrack.
 "Take Me Away" was also included, covered by Christina Vidal, as performed by Lohan's character's band in the film.